 And where possible, driving past the site and having a look at the layout is a good idea too.
 Just make sure you steer clear of any fences or restricted areas.

 Once you’ve done your research, get in contact with the site manager.
 Never attempt to intrude on a site without authorisation.

 In the past I’ve found that most staff are happy to help, especially if you offer copies of the images to them as thanks.

 On the Day

 Once you’ve got the OK, there are a few things to keep in mind.
 Wearing appropriate resistant clothing on the day is a must.
-Dress in a thick, brightly coloured, long sleeve top with full length pants and enclosed, waterproof shoes.
+Dress in a thick, brightly colored, long sleeve top with full length pants and enclosed, waterproof shoes.
 Get shoes with steel caps if you can.

 And be prepared to get more than a little dirty.

 Usually a site manager will arrange for someone to escort you around the site.
 They may also supply you with a hard hat, a high visibility jacket and hairnets and protective eye wear if necessary.
 Be sure to keep all safety equipment on at all times.